front-commerce/developers.front-commerce.com/source/docs/advanced/performance/improve-your-core-web-vitals.md

 You must aim at One GraphQL query per Front-Commerce route.
 Keep additional queries for secondary content.

-Ensure that this query is preloadable (using the top level `graphqlWithPreload` HOC).
+Ensure that this query is preloadable (using the top level `graphqlWithPreload` HOC) and [that correct `Cache-Control` headers are sent for visitors](/docs/advanced/performance/cache-control-and-cdn.html).